locationtech/geomesa/docs/user/convert/premade/twitter.rst

 Ingest procedure
 ----------------

-Check that ``twitter`` simple feature type is available on the GeoMesa tools classpath.
+Check that the ``twitter`` simple feature type is available on the GeoMesa tools classpath.
 This is the default case.

 ::